pssst/config/README.md

 (at your option) any later version.

 ----------
-_Created by
+Created by
 [Christian](https://github.com/7-bit) & [Christian](https://github.com/cuhsat)
-just for the joy of it._
+just for the joy of it